Azure/mlops-v2/documentation/deployguides/deployguide_ado.md

          <img src="./images/ado-training-pipeline-details.png" alt="Training pipeline details"/>
    </p>

  Click **Run** to execute the pipeline.
 This will take several minutes to finish.

+    > **Important:**
+ >>
+ >* It is noted that, with Free/Trial and other learning purpose susbscriptions pipeline execution might take up to 90 minutes.
+ >* In case, your model training pipeline execution in DevOps fails after running for a long period of time, but you have validated that a model is registred in Model Registry, it confirms that your model training is Azure ML was successful.
+ >* This issue with longer running pipelines in Azure DevOps has been reported and is being tracked by product teams.

  When complete, you can view the pipeline jobs and tasks by selecting **Pipelines** then **taxi-fare-regression** under **Recently run pipelines**.
 The pipeline run will be tagged `#deploy-model-training-pipeline`.
 Drill down into the pipeline run to see the **DeployTrainingPipeline** job.
 Click on the job to see pipeline run details.

    <p align="center">
          <img src="./images/ado-training-pipeline-run.png" alt="Training pipeline run"/>